isaacnmm/pestpolicy-hugo2XX/content/posts/best-rotary-tiller-for-tractor/index.md

 King Kutter Gear-Driven Rotary Tiller weighs 780 pounds.
 This large tiller is heavy, making it ideal for tilling the hard soil.
 Heavy tillers push the field better and don't buckle easily when farming on hard land.

-Most of the parts are made of durable, sturdy metal, making the tiller durable.�The tiller works well with tractors with horsepower ranging from 35 to 50 HP.
+Most of the parts are made of durable, sturdy metal, making the tiller durable.The tiller works well with tractors with horsepower ranging from 35 to 50 HP.
 As a result, tilling with this tiller is effortless as it offers more shaft revolutions per minute, increasing its efficiency.
 The tiller has a large 72-inch Tilling width.
 A large digging width reduces the tilling time as it covers a large area in a single pass.
 Its 4 feet offset ensures tire tracks get cleared at the end of the tilling process.
 Depth 8 inches maximum.
 The tiller offers you a variety of digging heights with its 3 point digging-height adjustment mechanism.
 It comes with robust six flanges with have L shaped tines for better soil rotation and aeration.
 The tiller is best suited for tilling flower gardens and small farms.